Red0tt/How-To-Make-Anything-/WEEK.1_3D SCAN/README.md

   <img src="https://github.com/Red0tt/How-To-Make-Anything-/blob/main/WEEK.1_3D%20SCAN/mode.png" width="25%" alt="mode">

-  Initially, I used the auto-masking mode to take photos around a Holmes doll.
+  Initially, I used the Camera Control Mode (auto-masking mode) to take photos around a Holmes doll.
+I turned on the burst mode, so it could automatically capture photos from all the necessary angles while I was holding the iPad and moving around the object, even at positions where it would be difficult for me to press the shutter button.
 It managed to reconstruct the top part of the doll but failed to capture the underside.
 I tried hanging it in the air for shooting, using my poster display stand along with its small hanging rope.
 However, due to the cluttered background, uneven lighting, and other issues I couldn't pinpoint, the result was unsatisfactory—far worse than when it was simply placed stationary on the table.
 This time, even the face of the Holmes doll wasn't properly generated.

   I suspect the plush material also posed its own challenges.
 I then switched to scanning a game package, and since its shape was simpler, the scanning result turned out much better than with the Holmes doll.